uutzinger/FoldingDisplay/Readme.md

-# Portable Three Panel Display
+# Portable Display Panels

 Inspired by DIYPerks':

 [![Triple Display](image.png)](https://youtu.be/aUKpY0o5tMo?si=4uNcsg3GYSb-CHlG)

 All displays looked up at https://www.panelook.com/

-There currently are no UBS-C DisplayPort 1.4/2.1 based hubs that allow plugging multiple UBS-C based displays into a single USB-C port of a labtop.
-USB-C to HDMI hubs exist but HDMI does not provide power to a display.
+Ideally, display panels would be powered through USB-C and an image is transmitted through the same connector using display port functionality.
+For multiple display panes, one would need a hub/dock that provides multiple display output.
+Currently such hubs are not available.
+HDMI hubs are available but HDMI ports dont carry power.

-## Example single displays:
+## Example single displays
-Least expensive UBS-C/HDMI display is an iPad3/4 based kit.
+The least expensive UBS-C/HDMI display is an iPad3/4 based kit.
 They are available for $40 inclusive the driver board.

 16" 4k display is about $120 plus $20-30 driver board.